jcaguirre89/stock_polls/README.md

 A small django project that allows users to create and complete surveys.
 A user must create a list of products/services that he wants other users to bid on, and then creates a survey.

-currently served via [https://stock-polls.herokuapp.com](a free heroku dyno) (so be patient with load times on first visit)
+currently served via [a free heroku dyno](https://stock-polls.herokuapp.com) (so be patient with load times on first visit)

 To respond a survey, select one from the list and input your price.
 Optionally leave a comment for the survey creator.